microsoft/autogen/python/packages/autogen-core/samples/distributed-group-chat/README.md

 ### Setup Python Environment

 1. Create a virtual environment as instructed in [README](../../../../../../../../README.md).
-2. Run `uv pip install chainlit` in the same virtual environment
+2. Run `uv pip install pydantic==2.10.1 chainlit` in the same virtual environment.
+We have to pin the pydantic version due to [this issue](https://github.com/Chainlit/chainlit/issues/1544)

 ### General Configuration